-Antti Rinne, Minister of Finance, represents Finland on the World Bank Board of Governors, the Bank’s senior decision-making body.
+Petteri Orpo, Minister of Finance, represents Finland on the World Bank Board of Governors, the Bank’s senior decision-making body.
 The governors, usually ministers of finance or development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Ms. Sirpa Paatero, Minister for International Development, serves as alternate governor.
+Kai Mykkänen, Minister for Foreign Trade and Development, serves as alternate governor.

 World Bank Executive Director

 The governor delegates responsibility for overseeing the day-to-day business of Finland’s interests at the Bank to the executive director (ED) for Finland.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
 Finland’s ED also represents Denmark, Estonia, Norway, Iceland, Latvia, Lithuania and Sweden.
-Satu Santala (Finland) is the current ED representing the constituency on the 25-member World Bank Board of Executive Directors, and Sanita Bajare (Latvia) is the alternate executive director.
+Sus Ulbæk (Denmark) is the ED representing Finland and the Nordic-Baltic constituency on the 25-member World Bank Board of Executive Directors, and Martin Põder (Estonia) is the alternate executive director.

 Shares and Voting Power

 The World Bank Group has a weighted system of voting.
 All members of the Bank receive votes consisting of share votes (one vote for each share of the Bank's capital stock held by the member) plus basic votes (calculated so that the sum of all basic votes is equal to 5.55% of the sum of basic votes and share votes for all members).
 The voting power distribution differs from agency to agency within the World Bank Group.